 3.3.
 Training Methods

 Client understands that Vendor is a LIMA Training Service Provider, which advocates for the least amount of force/most reasonable amount of positive reinforcement possible to engender a desired result.
 In most situations, this results in the use of purely positive techniques.
 However, on limited occasion it may become necessary to employ careful use of aversive techniques to assist in the treatment of seriously aberrant behaviours.
 All employees of Vendor are trained to use aversive tools safely and with the minimum amount of aversion necessary.
-Vendor will not utilise any tool that is illegal in the Australian Capital Territory during Sessions (prong collars, e-collars with shock function).
+Vendor will not utilise any tool that is illegal in the relevant State or Territory during Sessions (prong collars, e-collars with shock function).

 Clients who are assessed to possibly benefit from aversive tools will be instructed appropriately in their use.
 If Dog responds disproportionately negatively to aversive tools, the use of them will immediately cease.
 Any improper use of aversive tools against the instruction of the Trainer is solely the responsibility of Client.

 If Client requests purely force-free methods, this request must be in writing, agreed to by the Vendor, assigned Trainer, and Client, and signed.
 If force-free methods are ineffective and Client does not wish to utilise aversive tools, Client may terminate this Agreement and fulfil all requirements under section 4.5.b.